zarusz/ESP_Thing/README.md

 # What is ESP_Thing?
 It is meant for makers of IoT things.
-It is a basline implementation (C++) targeting the ESP8266 chip (Arduino Espressif8266 Framework)/
+It is a basline implementation (C++) targeting the ESP8266 chip (Arduino Espressif8266 Framework).

 The implementation out of the box supports basic sensors and actuators (DHT-22 Himidity & Temperature sensors, LEDs, RGB LED strips, relays/switches) and more can be added when needed.